t4sk/notes/python/zk_stark/fri.md

 TODO: check at step 4 fails with high probability if fraud?
 Also, probability of prover to guess the challenge x before commit is low
 ```

-### TODO: problem with commiting to f(x)
-- TODO: high probability of accepting a fraud
-- need d + k queries for (1 - p)^k probability of accepting a fraud

 ### g(x,y) evaluation table
 TODO: why it boosts fraud detection? + polynomial reduction